 INSIDER TIP 2

-Depending on which language your birth certificate is written you may be required to provide a translation done by a sworn translator approved by a French Court of Appeal and authenticated or stamped with an “apostille.”
+Depending on which language your birth certificate is written you may be required to provide a translation done by a sworn translator approved by a French Court of Appeal.
+The French Assurance Maladie no longer requires you to have the birth certificate authenticated or stamped with an “apostille”, as long as a readable official stamp appears on your certificate.

 Only birth certificates in French, Albanian, German, English, Danish, Croatian, Spanish, Finnish, Hungarian, Italian, Latvian, Lithuanian, Dutch, Norwegian, Polish, Portuguese, Romanian, Slovak, Swedish, Czech and Turkish are accepted by the French Social Security without translation.

-Birth certificates in any other languages must be translated into French by a sworn translator approved by a French Court of Appeal and in some cases apostilled or legalized (see INSIDER TIP 3).
+Birth certificates in any other language must be translated into French by a sworn translator approved by a French Court of Appeal.

 Fill in the form S1106

-Good news, the CPAM has recently provided a form in English that can be filled in and sent as it is to you local CPAM with the above backup documents!
+Good news, the CPAM has recently provided a form in English that can be filled in and sent as it is to your local CPAM with the above backup documents!

 Where to send it?